Flower’s First Night

 He’d

-dropped his sword as soon as he’d seen it.
+dropped his sword as soon as he’d seen the creature.
+Not on purpose.
+He just hadn’t expected the thing to crash

-expected the thing to crash through the window like that.
-It’d given him a fright.
-The colourful stained glass shattered, the
+through the window like that.
+It’d given

-shook and cracked.
-A large brown oval
+of the walls shook and cracked.
+A large

 Flower